uquidit/mediator/README.md

 ## General purpose

 This system allows you to execute any external script to process your Securechange tickets.
-It is a convenient solution o use your legacy scripts developed for TOS Classic in an Aurora environment.
+It is a convenient solution to use your legacy scripts developed for TOS Classic in an Aurora environment.

 These scripts will be executed on the main node instead of the Securechange pod, providing extra flexibility.

 We assume you are familiar with Tufin Securechange and know how to configure it.

 ## Architecture overview

 The main difficulty to overcome is that in the TOS Classic architecture, scripts are executed on the machine where SecureChange runs while in the TOS Aurora architecture, those scripts are supposed to run on a Kubernetes pod, which is very limited.